simiek/first-repo/README.md

-Read this message of ultra managing force of a program
+Read this message of ultra managing force of a program stuff